Anatasia1987/research/README.md

 There 3 python code files that has been embedded into this repos.
 The file names are "main. ticket.py; passwordchange.py; and submitticket.py"

 For the password change, you will need to enter 1234 to change the password in the 'terminal'

+The SDLC explanations have been added into the Microsoft Word document for your reference